Jimadine/zoom-update-notifier/README.md

 An unofficial Powershell script to notify you when there is a Zoom update available

 ## Why this script exists
-Out of frustration that — despite Zoom Workplace running in the background all of the time — the Zoom Updater functionality only tells me that an update is required at the very moment I attempt to join a meeting.
+Out of frustration that — despite Zoom Workplace running in the background all of the time — the Zoom Updater functionality only tells me that an update is required at the very moment I attempt to join a meeting, and prevents me from joining said meeting until the update is installed.
 An update usually takes a few minutes to install, so has made me late for meetings!

 :rage: :rage: :rage: